How is your brain doing?

-A lecture I attended by Dr. J Bland, really drove home this point.
+A lecture I attended by Dr. J Bland, really drove this home.
 Take for instance, the BRCA gene that is causing women to opt for a preventative mastectomy in fear of developing breast cancer.
 In 1940, the incidence of this genetic mutation was 24%.
-By 2013, it increased to over 85%.
+By 2013, it had increased to over 85%.
 What changed?
 Since the gene itself cannot change, it must be environment influencing its expression.
-Turns out that greater than 70% of genes that code for health and longevity are under epigenetic control which is great news to me!
+Turns out that greater than 70% of genes that code for health and longevity are under epigenetic control.

-A couple of more important points to “chew” on.
-If genes can be changed via lifestyle, your lifestyle choices today may be passed down for generations to come…So think twice about the must have food choices or you are too tired to go to the gym!
-And, finally, keep in mind that epigenetic expression affect function throughout the body, not just our brain.
+A couple of more important points.
+Genes can be expressed via lifestyle so your lifestyle choices today may be passed down for generations to come…So there is motivation to think twice about the must have food choices or being too tired to go to the gym!
+And, secondly, keep in mind that epigenetic expression affect function throughout the body, not just our brain.

 One scan of epigenetic markers in the brain identified about 60 genes that were different between psychiatric patients and healthy people.
-Many of these genes code for proteins that are important for signaling between brain cells.
+Many of these genes code for proteins that support signaling between brain cells.
 We are going to focus on just three important brain genetic issues: creation of new brain cells, communication between these cells, and protection of the brain cells we have.

-Do you really believe that every alcoholic drink you consume kills your brain cells?
+Do you believe that every alcoholic drink you consume kills your brain cells?
 Maybe so, but unlike genes, we have the ability to grow new brain cells as well as strengthen the ones we have.
 The question is, how do we optimize this process?
-By controlling our DNA expression!
+By controlling our DNA expression.

-Our bodies are constantly undergoing assault from free radicals from both environmental onslaught as well as ones generated internally by our bodies during normal metabolic activities.
-In terms of brain function, these rascals affect cognitive function and have been shown to be an early event for serious brain issues like Alzheimer’s as well as inflammatory disease throughout the body.
+Our bodies are constantly undergoing assault from free radicals from both environmental as well as ones generated internally during normal metabolic activities.
+In terms of brain function, these rascals affect cognitive function and have been shown to be an early trigger for serious brain issues like Alzheimer’s and inflammatory disease throughout the body.
 Considering the risk for developing Alzheimer’s is now 50% for those over 85, it is important to be proactive.

 Many folks are aware of antioxidant need and take high doses of supplements to support their body.
 The problem is, there is just no way to keep up since our mitochondria alone produce 100’s of free radicals daily (combined with the fact we have over 10 million billion mitochondria!).
-But our bodies will not be outsmarted and genetically increase antioxidant production on demand by turning up production of a protein called nRF2 (which also detoxifies us at the same time which is crucial for brain health)!
-Again, diet and anti-inflammatory substances such as fish oil, glutathione, circumin, ashwaganda, milk thistle, green tea, coffee, etc. are effective at up-regulating production of this important protein.
+But our bodies will not be outsmarted and genetically increase antioxidant production on demand by turning up production of a protein called nRF2 which regulates the production of glutathione.
+Glutathione is designed to protect against high oxidative stress.

-Methylation is critical for brain function, repairing DNA, turning on and off genes, fighting infections, removing toxins, etc. More than 40% of folks now have a genetic defect or SNP (such as MTHFR, MTR, MTRR) that affects the body’s ability to methylate.
-Brain-wise, methylation issues have been linked to addiction, insomnia, autism, bipolar or manic depression, ADD or ADHD, dementia, alzheimer’s, schizophrenia, anxiety, neuropathy, etc.
+Methylation is critical for brain function, repairing DNA, turning on and off genes, fighting infections, removing toxins, etc. More than 40% of folks now have a genetic defect or SNP (such as MTHFR, MTR, MTRR, etc.) that affects the body’s ability to methylate.
+Brain-wise, methylation issues have been linked to addiction, insomnia, autism, bipolar or manic depression, ADD or ADHD, dementia, Alzheimer’s, schizophrenia, anxiety, neuropathy, etc.

-Methylation also plays a role in making and breaking down of excess neurotransmitters such as serotonin, epinephrine, melatonin, etc. Most people are concerned with low neurotransmitter levels, but high levels due to the inability to methylate, can also lead to issues such as seizures, insomnia, panic attacks, rage, etc..
+Nerve cells communicate via a combination of electrical and chemical signals called neurotransmitters.
+Methylation plays a role in making and breaking down of excess neurotransmitters.
+Most people are concerned with low neurotransmitter levels, but high levels due to the inability to methylate, can also lead to issues such as seizures, insomnia, panic attacks, rage, etc..
 The inability to methylate may also lead to low levels of glutathione, which severely compromise your ability to detoxify.

 How does lifestyle affect gene expression?